TopelJL/Machine-Learning-Notes/Supervised Machine Learning/Supervised-vs-unsupervised.md

 ### Cost Function

+**See Costfunction.py for code implementation of cost function for linear regression**

 - (w,b) = parameters, coefficiencents, weights
     - Parameters = Variables in training you adjust in order to improve the model
 - Choose values for (w,b) that fits our data best so our prediction(y^) is close to our target(y)